gtronset/beets-filetote/README.md

 #### Filetote Renaming Basics

+Unless otherwise specified, the default name for artifacts and extra files is:
+`$albumpath/$old_filename`.
+This means that by default, the file is essentially moved/copied into destination directory of the music item it gets grabbed with.

-Renaming works in much the same way as beets [Path Formats], including the standard metadata values provided by beets.
+Configuration for renaming works in much the same way as beets [Path Formats], including the standard metadata values provided by beets.
 Filetote provides the below new path queries, which each takes a single corresponding value.
 These can be defined in either the top-level `paths` section of Beet's config or in the `paths` section of Filetote's config.
 Both of the following are equivalent:

 ```yaml
 paths: